hudson-and-thames/mlfinlab/docs/source/implementations/backtest_overfitting.rst

 - Average correlation among strategy returns.

-Adjustement methods include:
+Adjustment methods include:

 - Bonferroni

 - Holm

-- Benjamini, Hochberg and Yekutieli (BHY)
+- Benjamini, Hochberg, and Yekutieli (BHY)

 - Average of the methods above

-Method returns np.array of minimum average monthly returns by method as elements.
+The method returns np.array of minimum average monthly returns by the method as elements.
 The order of the elements by method is [Bonferroni, Holm, BHY, Average].

 .. automodule:: mlfinlab.backtest_statistics.backtests